GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 ### FY23 Wins

 <div class="blue-hilighted-insights">
-    <p><strong>Benefits Locator Tool</strong> - Last time you heard about this project, it was a 10x project called the Benefits Eligibility Awareness Recognition Service (BEARS) that just graduated Phase Four.
+    <p><span class="text-bold">Benefits Locator Tool</span> - Last time you heard about this project, it was a 10x project called the Benefits Eligibility Awareness Recognition Service (BEARS) that just graduated Phase Four.
 Since then, we have launched an interactive web app to help members of the public easily identify benefits they qualify for based on major life events.
 It’s now a fully operational product owned and maintained by USA.gov.</p>
 </div>

 <div class="blue-hilighted-insights">
-    <p><strong>Benefits.gov Discovery</strong> - In collaboration with DOL, OMB and USA.gov, the 10x team led a discovery effort to develop a notional roadmap for a "Federal Front Door" where customers can locate actionable information on the benefits, services, and programs the federal government offers.</p>
+    <p><span class="text-bold">Benefits.gov Discovery</span> - In collaboration with DOL, OMB and USA.gov, the 10x team led a discovery effort to develop a notional roadmap for a "Federal Front Door" where customers can locate actionable information on the benefits, services, and programs the federal government offers.</p>
 </div>

 <div class="blue-hilighted-insights">
-    <p><strong>Automated Security Authorization Processing (ASAP)</strong> - 10x partnered with FedRAMP to strengthen and automate their compliance checklist.
+    <p><span class="text-bold">Automated Security Authorization Processing (ASAP)</span> - 10x partnered with FedRAMP to strengthen and automate their compliance checklist.
 It increases FedRAMP's capacity to meet governmentwide demand for secure cloud services.</p>
 </div>

 ### Celebrating "No"